 Iguazu Falls National Park is a tropic location and is very hot and humid.
 It essential to keep hydrated.

 There are very few catering facilities in the park and none on the major walkways, only at the start and end of walking routes.

+As with any hike in Argentina, plan ahead.
 Bring lots of water!